davidak/nixpkgs/nixos/doc/manual/installation/installing.chapter.md

 # Installing NixOS {#sec-installation}

-## Booting the system {#sec-installation-booting}
+## Booting from the Install drive {#sec-installation-booting}

+To begin the installation, you have to boot your computer from the install drive.

+1. Assuming your computer is still running, plug in the install drive and restart your computer.

+2. Most computers will allow to select a drive to temporary boot from by pressing a special key, usually F12, but sometimes ESC or another function key.
+Refer to the screen or your computer's documentation to be sure.

+3. Press F12 (or the appropriate key) and select the install drive, usually "USB-HDD" or something containing the word "USB", but the wording may vary.
+If your computer support BIOS and UEFI boot, choose the UEFI option.
+If you choose the incorrect drive, your computer will likely continue to boot as normal.
+Just restart your computer and pick a different drive in that menu.

+4. Shortly after selecting the appropriate boot drive, you should be presented with a menu with different Installer options.
+Leave the default and wait (or press Enter to speed up).

+5. The graphical images will start the desktop environment and the graphical installer, which can take some time.
+The minimal images will just have a command line.

+## Graphical Installation {#sec-installation-graphical}

+The graphical installer is recommended for most desktop users and will guide you through the install process.

+## Manual Installation {#sec-installation-manual}

 NixOS can be installed on BIOS or UEFI systems.
-The procedure for a UEFI installation is by and large the same as a BIOS installation.
-The differences are mentioned in the steps that follow.
+The procedure for a UEFI installation is broadly the same as for a BIOS installation.
+The differences are mentioned in the following steps.

-The installation media can be burned to a CD, or now more commonly, "burned" to a USB drive (see [](#sec-booting-from-usb)).

-The installation media contains a basic NixOS installation.
-When it's finished booting, it should have detected most of your hardware.

-The NixOS manual is available by running `nixos-help`.
+The NixOS manual is available by running `nixos-help` in the command line or from the application menu in the desktop environment.

+To have access to the command line on the graphical images, open Terminal (GNOME) or Konsole (Plasma) from the application menu.

 You are logged-in automatically as `nixos`.
 The `nixos` user account has an empty password so you can use `sudo` without a password:

 ```ShellSession
 $ sudo -i
 ```

-If you downloaded the graphical ISO image, you can run `systemctl start display-manager` to start the desktop environment.
-If you want to continue on the terminal, you can use `loadkeys` to switch to your preferred keyboard layout.
+You can use `loadkeys` to switch to your preferred keyboard layout.
 (We even provide neo2 via `loadkeys de neo`!)

 If the text is too small to be legible, try `setfont ter-v32n` to increase the font size.